Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Validators

-As we noticed at the beginning of the section, in UMO components we have no control over the pattern of the received messages and we cannot establish if a message is valid.
-We refine the notion of UMO components by adding more restrictions on the validity constraint about the messages a component can receive.
-We call this refinement a MO component, acronym for {\em Message Observer}.
+As we noticed at the beginning of the section, in UMO components (Subsection \ref{UMO}) we have no control over the pattern of the received messages and we cannot establish if a message is valid.
+MO components are just refinements of UMO components by strengthening the validity constraint predicate in order to ensure that received messages are valid.

-In order to make the presentation easier, let us fix a natural number $n$.
-We will define only components with addresses in the set $\{1,\mydots,n\}$.
-We are going to allow components to receive only messages for which their senders have the addresses in the set $\{1,\mydots,n\}$.